cgiffard/Captionator/README.markdown

 * Support for `aria-describedby`, `aria-live`, and `aria-atomic`
 * Now implements the WHATWG draft [Timed Text Track specification](http://www.whatwg.org/specs/web-apps/current-work/multipage/video.html), which is far more up to date and better documented.
+* 100% WebVTT support, with support for proposed WebVTT 2 features!
 * Through the spec, supports dynamic subtitle manipulation (as demonstrated in the example file)
 * Supports multiple (simultaneously playing) video files on a page, each with an unlimited number of tracks
-* Adaptively scales default subtitle UI to fit video
+* Adaptively scales default subtitle UI to fit video (now even when the window resizes!)
 * Supports `MediaTrack` tracks, with additional audio & video, picture in picture etc.
 * Supports synchronised media with the `syncMaster` attribute!